 KANZHUN LIMITED Announces Proposed Dual Primary Listing on The Stock Exchange of Hong Kong Limited

-/EIN News/ -- BEIJING, Dec.
-15, 2022 (GLOBE NEWSWIRE) -- KANZHUN LIMITED (“BOSS Zhipin” or the “Company”) (Nasdaq: BZ), a leading online recruitment platform in China, today announced the proposed dual primary listing of its Class A ordinary shares, par value US$0.0001 per share (the “Shares”) by way of introduction on the Main Board of The Stock Exchange of Hong Kong Limited (the “HKEX”).
-The Company’s American depositary shares (the “ADSs”), each representing two Shares, will continue to be primarily listed and traded on the Nasdaq Global Select Market (the “Nasdaq”).
+BEIJING, Dec.
+15, 2022 (GLOBE NEWSWIRE) -- KANZHUN LIMITED ("BOSS Zhipin" or the "Company") BZ, a leading online recruitment platform in China, today announced the proposed dual primary listing of its Class A ordinary shares, par value US$0.0001 per share (the "Shares") by way of introduction on the Main Board of The Stock Exchange of Hong Kong Limited (the "HKEX").
+The Company's American depositary shares (the "ADSs"), each representing two Shares, will continue to be primarily listed and traded on the Nasdaq Global Select Market (the "Nasdaq").

 The Company has received a letter of in-principle approval to the listing application from the HKEX on December 15, 2022 (Beijing/Hong Kong Time) for the dual primary listing of the Shares on the Main Board of the HKEX.
 The listing document relating to the proposed dual primary listing of the Shares by way of introduction on the Main Board of the HKEX (the "Listing Document") has been published on the website of the HKEX on December 16, 2022 (Beijing/Hong Kong Time).
 Subject to the final listing approval from the HKEX, the Shares are expected to commence trading on the Main Board of the HKEX on December 22, 2022 (Beijing/Hong Kong Time) under the stock code "2076."
 The Shares will be traded in board lots of 100 Shares.
 Upon the dual primary listing on the Main Board of the HKEX, the Shares listed on the Main Board of the HKEX will be fully fungible with the ADSs listed on the Nasdaq.